-The Hydrologic Sciences Graduate Group was established in Fall 1991 to provide a comprehensive, unified hydrologic science curriculum with a new multidisciplinary emphasis that takes advantage of the broad range of expertise in water-related disciplines at UC Davis.
-As set forth in the 1992 degree requirements (which remain in force today), the resulting degrees (i.e., PhD degree, MS Plan I (Thesis) degree, and MS Plan II (Comprehensive Exam) degree) incorporate a vigorous integration of fundamental chemistry, physics, biology, math along with derivative ecology, geophysical science, and engineering as well as a modicum of law, economics, and policy.
-This design broadens the skills and knowledge of the natural science or engineering student interested in any aspect of water-related phenomena.
+The Hydrologic Sciences Graduate Group was established in Fall 1991 to provide a comprehensive, unified hydrologic sciences curriculum with a new multidisciplinary emphasis that takes advantage of the broad range of expertise in water-related disciplines at UC Davis.
+As set forth in the degree requirements, the resulting degrees (i.e., PhD degree, MS Plan I (Thesis) degree, and MS Plan II (Comprehensive Exam) degree) incorporate a vigorous integration of fundamental chemistry, physics, biology, and math, along with ecology, geophysical science, and engineering, as well as law, economics, and policy.
+Students select from five specializations in the physical-hydrological sciences (including physical hydrology, earth-surface processes, paleohydrology, and climate science), biological-hydrological sciences (including ecohydrology, aquatic ecology, biogeochemistry, soil science, limnology, and oceanography), chemical-hydrological sciences (including chemical hydrology and aquatic geochemistry), or water management and policy (including irrigation management, water policy and governance, water systems management and optimization).
+This design broadens the skills and knowledge of students from a wide range of undergraduate programs interested in any aspect of water-related phenomena.
+The specializations are congruent with the Challenges and Opportunities in Hydrologic Sciences identified by the National Research Council in 2012.
 The program expands the boundaries of the traditional discipline of hydrology to encompass the nexus between water and linked constituents yielding complex phenomena and systems.
 That is why the Graduate Group is named Hydrologic Sciences (plural form) instead of just Hydrology or Hydrologic Science.
 The HSGG program draws on the historic strengths of several water-related educational and research programs on campus.
 HSGG faculty have a well-established history of governmental and non-governmental stakeholder collaboration, forming the foundation for producing societally important educational, research and outreach outcomes.